 What Is a Hash?

-Look up hash values by name.
+Hash is a data structure.
+It allows to look up hash values by name.
 Hash indices are called keys.
 They aren’t numbers, but arbitrary, unique strings.

 There is neither a fixed order in a hash, nor a first element.